toddfast/js-template/README.md

 then the document will display the string `withaHeyNonnyNonnyHo`.
 The values of `id` and `parentNode.id` are available as properties of the current node (accessible through the keyword `this`), the value of `dataProperty` is available (via both a naked reference and the special variable `$this`) because it is defined in the context data object, and the value of `declaredVar` is available because it is defined in the context's variables.

-## Processing instructions
+## Template attributes

-In the discussion of specific instruction attributes below, the phrase "current node" refers to the DOM element on which the attribute is defined.
+In the discussion of specific template processing instruction attributes below, the phrase "current node" refers to the DOM element on which the attribute is defined.

 ### data-jst-content